rudyocalan/parla-database/postgresql/README.md

 > Note: You should have your `docker-compose`'s container up and running

-If you wish to visualized your data directly using postgres CLI, you can enter the PostgreSQL running container:
+If you wish to visualized your data directly using PostgreSQL CLI, you can enter the PostgreSQL running container:

 ```bash